allfed/allfed-spatial/README.md

 ### Development setup

-To set up dependencies for development of `allfed_spatial`:
+To set up dependencies for development of `allfed_spatial` (recommend using Python 3.7.7)

 ```pip install -r requirements.txt```